Key takeaways

 There are many ways to save on your Restasis prescription, including coupons and patient assistance programs.

 Restasis is the brand name for cyclosporine, a prescription eye drop medication used to increase tear production in people with dry eye disease.
 It works by suppressing the immune response, which decreases eye inflammation and allows for natural tear production.
-Restasis is FDA-approved for use in adults and children with chronic dry eye, aged 16 and older.
+Restasis is FDA approved for use in adults and children 16 years and older with chronic dry eye.

 Read on for how to save on Restasis if you have Medicare, including Restasis patient assistance for Medicare, Restasis alternatives, and more.